-It is a tumor necrosis factor alpha (TNFα) inhibitor.
+It is one of several tumor necrosis factor alpha (TNFα) inhibitors now available.

 While effective against a range of autoimmune conditions, the drug's action can cause some severe infections to worsen, so caution is needed when using it.